Home

 1. SUM

 SUM adds a range of values.
-In this challenge, it is used with a growing range so the total expands row by row.
+In this challenge, it becomes more powerful because the range grows as the formula moves down the sheet.

 Learn more this functionSUM